DonFranklie/Testimonials-Grid-Page/README.md

 ## Overview
 - This is a Front-end Mentor challenge called 'Testimonials Grid Section'.
-It basically requires you to exercise your CSS skills particularly CSS Grid.
+It basically requires one to exercise  CSS skills particularly CSS Grid.
 - The project put me on an edge of getting to understand more about the CSS Grid layout.

 ### The challenge